 Other Masses are periodically offered for Holy Days or other special occasions as listed below.

-If you are new to the area and would like assistance connecting to a local parish, church congregation, or other type of religious community, please visit our Places of Worship page or stop by University Ministry and speak with one of our staff members.
+If you are new to the area and would like assistance connecting to a local parish, church congregation, or other type of religious community, please stop by University Ministry and speak with one of our staff members.
 We are happy to provide you with resources and contacts, and to talk with you about your spiritual needs!

 White Coat/Family Mass, Stritch School of Medicine